 When the number of initial neutrons N is sufficiently large, the Shannon entropy converges to an asymptotic value that is very close to SN.
 As the relevance of the spatial clustering increases for decreasing N, the fraction of empty cells at equilibrium increases, and the asymptotic value of S(g) attained at convergence becomes progressively lower than SN.
 Numerical analysis shows that the ratio between the measured and expected entropy scales as 1/N. Similarly as observed above, the Shannon entropy may thus become ineffective in diagnosing fission source convergence in the presence of spatial clustering.

 One might wonder whether the results discussed in this Section are specific to exactly critical configurations (i.e., to having chosen keff = 1).
 Actually, this is not the case.
 We have performed several other Monte Carlo power iteration simulations for super or sub-critical reactors by varying the system parameters, and the outcomes are qualitatively similar to those presented here.
-Finally, the behavior of the entropy function with respect to the mesh number B is presented in Fig. [HC4].
+Finally, the behavior of the entropy function with respect to the mesh number B is presented in Figure 27.
 The convergence to the asymptotic value SN for any fixed N decreases for increasing B, which is clearly understood on physical grounds.
 Indeed, when the number of mesh B is larger, the number of particles N required to smooth out the effects of correlations in each spatial bin must be also larger.

-Figure [HC4]: Homogeneous cube reactor for the benchmark problem.
+Figure 27: Homogeneous cube reactor for the benchmark problem.
 The behavior of the measured Shannon entropy S(g) during Monte Carlo power iteration as a function of generations g, for different mesh number B, and fixed L = 400 cm.
 The guess source at g = 0 consists of N neutrons located at the center of the cube.
 Power iteration is run for 2.104 generations.
 Upper red curves: B = 16 x 16 x 16; central green curves: B = 8 x 8 x 8; lower blue curve: B = 4 x 4 x 4.
 For any fixed B, N is progressively increased, i.e., N = 5.103; N = 104; N = 5.104; N = 105.
 For reference, the corresponding theoretical entropy values S are displayed as solid lines.